Manuel-Kehl/Icon-Set-Forge/Concept/Brainstorming/View Design.md

 Maybe one can handle **filtering** by adding an implementation of [QAbstractProxyModel](http://qt-project.org/doc/qt-4.8/qabstractproxymodel.html).
 Further investigation has to be done in that regard.

+### Edit

+No ProxyModel classes are necessary, as the [`access` model classes](MVC.md) could easily vary the returned data according to the connected `IconSet` instances' classifications' filter and group flags.